-The following is a list of the nationwide permits, authorized by the Chief of Engineers, and published in the Federal Register (82 FR 1860) and.
-Permittees wishing to conduct activities under the nationwide permits must comply with the conditions published in Section C. The Nationwide Permit General Conditions found in Section C have been reprinted at the end of this Fact Sheet.
-The parenthetical references (Section 10, Section 404) following each nationwide permit indicate the specific authorities under which that permit is issued.
+The following is a list of the nationwide permits, authorized by the Chief of Engineers, and published in the Federal Register (86 FR 2744).
+Permittees wishing to conduct activities under the nationwide permits must comply with the Nationwide Permit General Conditions found in Section C and contained within this Fact Sheet.
+The parenthetical references (Section 10, Section 404) following each nationwide permit indicate specific authorities under which that permit is issued.